project-forth-works/project-forth-works/Algorithms/FFBASE/README.md

 ## Implementations

 The generic Forth version should run on the majority of Forth implementations.
 It is sucesfully tested on iForth and wabiForth.
-However it does not run on MeCrisp in the present form.
+However in the present form it does not run on MeCrisp for reasons unknown to me.